Reading (UK Parliament constituency): History

 Reading was one of the boroughs summoned to send members to the Model Parliament.
 The boundaries (encompassing the whole of one parish and parts of two others) were effectively unchanged from 1295 to 1918.
 In 1831, the population of the borough was 15,935, and contained 3,307 houses.

 The right to vote was exercised by all inhabitants paying scot and lot, a relatively wide franchise for the period, and almost 2,000 votes were cast at the general election of 1826.
 Despite this high electorate, the corporation of the town was generally considered in practice to control elections to a large extent.
 In the second half of the 18th century, Reading was notoriously one of the most corrupt constituencies in England, bribery being both routine and expensive: Namier quotes the accounts kept for Prime Minister Newcastle of the 1754 election, which note that John Dodd, the government's candidate there, had already received £1000 and was promised £500 or £600 more to help him win the seat.
 (Dodd lost by one vote, but had the result overturned on petition by a partisan vote in the House of Commons, and Newcastle's accounts show a continuing trickle of funds to him to nurse the constituency over the next few years.)
 A few years later, the nomination to one of Reading's seats was advertised for sale in a London newspaper, though Reading was not mentioned by name and no price was specified; the newspaper's printers were charged by the Commons with a breach of privilege, but the sale of seats remained legal if frowned-upon until 1809.

 The Great Reform Act left Reading's representation and boundaries unchanged, and the reformed franchise far from increasing its electorate seems to have reduced it: it was estimated that there were 1,250 voters in 1831, but only 1,001 were registered for the first post-Reform election, that of 1832.

 The Redistribution of Seats Act 1885, coming into effect at the 1885 general election, reduced the representation of the parliamentary borough to a single MP.
 The single-member Reading constituency continued to exist until it was split in 1950 into the separate constituencies of Reading North and Reading South.
-These two constituencies were merged back into a single Reading constituency in 1955, but again split apart in 1974; despite its name, the 1955 constituency contained only ten wards of the County Borough of Reading.
-Today the area formerly covered by the Reading constituency is within the constituencies of Reading East and Reading West.
+These two constituencies were merged back into a single Reading constituency in 1955, but again split apart in 1974; despite its name, the 1955 constituency did not contain the whole of the County Borough of Reading, with one ward being included in both of the Newbury and Wokingham seats.

+After 1885, the constituency was marginal, regularly changing hands between the Conservative Party and the Liberal Party up to 1918, then between the Conservatives and Labour.

+Today the area formerly covered by the Reading constituency is within the constituencies of Reading Central, Reading West and Mid Berkshire, and Earley and Woodley.